India

 The Best Places to Celebrate Holi

 When it comes to religious festivals, India is undeniably the biggest champion.
 From Ganesh Chaturthi in September, which sees parades of elaborately crafted statues of the beloved Hindu elephant god weave through its city’s streets, to November’s Diwali - otherwise known as the ‘Festival of Lights’ - India is a country of carnival aficionados.
 It is Holi, however, which leads its festival fervor.
 Combining India’s flamboyant colour wheel with its love of street celebrations and moreish roasted snacks, it is celebrated through colourful gulal powder fights in the day and bonfire parties at night.
-The best way to experience Holi’s kaleidoscopic skies, however, is to place yourself right in it.
+The best way to experience Holi’s kaleidoscopic skies on your next trip to India, however, is to place yourself right in it.
 You can get a good idea of it from watching Bollywood classics like Baghban and Mohabbatien, but until you’ve been covered head to toe with florescent powder, which also blankets surrounding regal palaces, spiritual rivers and ancient cities in rainbow hues, you haven’t truly experienced Holi.
 Read on to discover the best places to celebrate Holi in India…

 Jaipur